eepgwde/vojdamago/docs/design/br.md

 subsequent to the enquiry, then, given how claim records are constructed, it would be very likely that a claim will result.

-For the Predictor both the look-backward and look-forward variants of the repair activity were used.
+Both the Predictor and the Imputer will use both the look-backward and look-forward variants of the repair activity were used.
+When the Predictor is reasonably accurate, the dataset with all the prescient metrics can be used to develop an Imputer.

-For the Imputer only the look-backward variant was available, with a simplified form of the look-forward variant: number of days to next scheduled resurfacing - the prmt variable set.
+When a fault is reported on a road the prescient variable should report some activity for the road in the future.

+ - For enquiry records that are not *claims*, they have had a priority code assigned manually; there will be some activity recorded in the prescient features.

+ - For enquiry records that are *claims*, they will not have a priority.
+Their prescient variables will almost certainly show there was little or no activity for that road.

+In all other features, if a set of roads with no claims have a neighbour that is a road with a claim, the neighbour will be given an imputed priority that is the same as its neighbours.

 ## Prototyping